nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/oauth2-endpoint.md

 The OAuth2 endpoint allows REST clients to retrieve information about OAuth2 providers.
 It is available since 8.4.

 For a given provider and user, the OAuth2 endpoint provides access to:

-- authentication data
+* Authentication data
-- a valid access token
+* A valid access token

 ## Retrieving Authentication Data

 Authentication data for a particular OAuth2 provider can be retrieved from `/nuxeo/api/v1/oauth2/provider/{providerId}`, including the following details:

+**Query parameters:**

 <div class="table-scroll">
   <table class="hover">